-Are you a web design agency owner?
-Or a web designer?
-I am sure you have come across several instances where building a website wasn’t so easy.
-You might have missed out on some initial tweak or the final fine-tuning element.
-WordPress and Elementor have made it very easy to build simple and complex websites.
+Looking for a way to build ultimate Elementor websites?
+If you’re an agency owner or a web designer, I am sure you have encountered several instances where building a website wasn’t easy.
+You might have missed some initial tweaks or the final fine-tuning element.
+WordPress and Elementor have made building simple and complex websites very easy.
 But, having a defined workflow is very important.

 An essential part of any process is a clear understanding of the requirements and tools.
 If you use Elementor for your website, you should know how it works and how you can get the most out of it.
-Elementor is one of the most powerful page builder plugins for WordPress with extensive features, but it lacks a few functionalities as well.
-So, to build a functional website, you should be aware of the limitations too.
+Elementor is one of WordPress’s most powerful page builder plugins, with extensive features but it also lacks a few functionalities.
+So, to build a functional website, you should be aware of the limitations, too.

-At IdeaBox, we have built Elementor addons, Elementor Templates, and hundreds of client websites over the last eight years.
+We have built Elementor addons, Elementor Templates, and hundreds of client websites.
 We have come across the challenges of project management, client feedback, design process, and much more.

 1. Start with an Elementor Page Builder Friendly Theme